o7-Fire/Mindustry-Ozone/README.md

 `Ozone core`

-- install java 8+ (don't need to install if you have the mindustry.exe version)
+- install java 8+ (don't need to install if you have the mindustry.exe version or bundled JRE)
 - `java -jar Mindustry-Ozone.jar` or double click if on Windows
-- it's copied to mindustry mods folder
+- it's copied to mindustry mods folder\
+  or
+- open mindustry
+- open mod browser
+- search ozone
+- install it

-`Ozone core, desktop, android`
+`Ozone core, desktop, dex`

 - install java 14 if using ozone-desktop, java 8+ if using ozone-core, don't install java if use android
 - locate Mindustry mods folder